saigecarter/DH110-22F-Demo/README.md

 ## 🎨 Interface Design System

 After working on the lo-fi wireflow and testing the prototype with a volunteer, I created a design system that I would base my high-fidelity prototype on.
-I tried out multiple variations for the typography, shape, and checked the color constrast for accessibility.
+I tried out multiple variations for the typography, shape, and checked the color contrast for accessibility.
 Finally, I decided on a layout and the final design system for the hi-fi wireframes.
 During the process, I learned a lot about how to actually place the features that I had in mind onto the page and looking at other websites helped me understand how to implement them in an intuitive way.

 Below is an image showing the process of creating the design system: